AltayTech/InstantChat/README.md

   - Select platforms you will run on (Android, iOS, optionally Web, macOS, Windows)
   - This generates `lib/firebase_options.dart` (already present) and links your app(s)

 ## Firebase Console setup (what to configure in Firebase)
 Follow these steps in the Firebase Console for the services this app uses: Authentication, Firestore, and Cloud Messaging (FCM).

 ### 1) Create project and add apps
 - Create a new Firebase project (or use an existing one).
-- Add Android app:
-  - Package name: use your app id (current default is `com.example.rezatestoctapullapp`).
-  - Download `google-services.json` and place it at `android/app/google-services.json` (already present in this repo as a placeholder – replace with yours).
-- Add iOS app (if building for iOS):
-  - Bundle ID: your Runner bundle id from Xcode.
-  - Download `GoogleService-Info.plist` and add it to the iOS Runner target in Xcode.

 ### 2) Enable Authentication
 - Go to Firebase Console > Build > Authentication > Sign-in method.